-Many single vehicle motorcycle crashes are a result of failure to adjust speed quickly enough to conditions.
-We understand that today’s motorcycles are seductively fast, and the image of a “good” rider is often portrayed in magazines as being aggressive rather than clever.
+Many single vehicle motorcycle crashes are a result of failure to lower speed quickly enough to match the changing conditions.
+We understand that today’s motorcycles are seductively fast, and the image of a “good” street rider is often inappropriately portrayed in magazines as being aggressive rather than clever.

 Rarely are there single vehicle crashes when the driver is following the posted (white background) or suggested (yellow background) speed limits.
 Of course not matching speed to conditions is a large contributor to multiple vehicle crashes as well.
-When you ride faster than the posted limits, you are increasing your danger, because faster speed means less time to deal with whatever happens, as well as requiring much longer distances to slow or stop.
-Also, traveling quickly on your motorcycle can surprise other drivers, i.e. “the motorcycle appeared out of nowhere” (see Inattentional Blindness above).
+When you ride faster than the posted limits you are increasing your danger, because faster speed means less time to deal with whatever happens, requires much longer distances to slow or stop, and provides greater internal kinetic energy for serious damage and injury.
+Also, traveling quickly on your motorcycle can surprise other drivers, i.e. “the motorcycle appeared out of nowhere” (see Blindness While Paying Attention above).

 ASSPLATT – At Suggested SPeed Limit All The Time

-There are the posted speed limits, and there are the yellow diamond shaped suggested speed signs often posted for curves.
-If you comply with these suggested speed limits (i.e. adhere to the principle of ASSPLATT), you will lower your chance of crashing because of loss of control and/or not being seen.
-And being At Suggested SPeed Limit All The Time lowers the damaging energies available should a crash occur.
+There are maximum speed limits (black numerals on a rectangular white sign), and there are suggested speeds (black numerals on a yellow sign, often displayed under a yellow diamond-shaped caution sign).
+If you comply with both maximum and suggested speed limits (i.e., adhere to the principle of ASSPLATT), you will lower your chance of crashing.
+And should a crash occur, being At Suggested SPeed Limit All The Time lowers the internal energies available to injure your organs.